Students

 It is the purpose of The Center for Student Success to provide students with the services and support necessary to fulfill their educational, personal, and career goals.

-The Director of Student Success, three Student Success Coaches, and the Career Services and Advising Director are all available to work with students to find solutions to their academic, personal, counseling and career-related questions.
+The Center for Student Success houses the Director of Student Success, Student Success Coaches, Campus Counselors, Disabilities Services Coordinator, and Career Services Coordinator.
+All are available to work with students to find solutions to their academic, personal, counseling, and career-related questions, including:

-• Guidance on career decisions, internship selection, job searches, resumes, and interviews
+• Guidance on career decisions, job searches, resumes, and job interviews.

-• Information about off-campus resources, such as housing, healthcare, transportation, financial sources, student discounts, available memberships, childcare and other support services
+• Information about off campus resources, such as housing, healthcare, transportation, financial sources, and other support services.

 Student Alert System